dashpay/docs/introduction/features.rst

 network with one input, one output and a possible change address typically fits in the range of 200 - 400 bytes.
 Assuming a price of US$100 per DASH, the fee falls in the range of $0.0002 - $0.0004, or 1/50th of a cent.
-Processing a simple transaction using InstantSend at the same price is free of charge, while more complex InstantSend transactions may cost around 1-2 cents per transaction, depending on the number of inputs.
-These fees apply regardless of the Dash or dollar value of the transaction itself.
+InstantSend locking will attempted on all transactions without any extra charge.

 :ref:`PrivateSend` works by creating denominations of 10, 1, 0.1, 0.01
 and 0.001 DASH and then creating CoinJoin transactions with other users